szilvia-csernus/expense-claim-app-frontend/README.md

 ### Deployment

-This app is deployed on firebase.
+This app is deployed on Firebase, using Github Actions.

+The build folder can be served with one command from the cli: `firebase deploy`

 ## Credits